Apply Track Settings

 1. Under Track Settings click Language.

-2. Select a language group from the drop-down menu.
+2. Select a language group from the dropdown menu.
 Click Update to save.

 Edit the Sharing Settings